SUMMER NYC 2020 – F.A.Q

-While our Camp NYC program is for students of all levels, our other Summer programs are definitely for students with an elevated interested in performing.
-Students in our Intensive programs will be performing in front of their peers and receiving constructive feedback about their performances from major Broadway stars and industry professionals.
-So if your child comes prepared with the requirements for the program and is not afraid of working through their material in front of their peers, we think they will have an exciting and enriching experience at Broadway Workshop.
+While our Camp NYC program is for students of all levels, our other summer programs are definitely for students with an elevated interested in performing.
+Students in our intensive programs will be performing in front of their peers and receiving constructive feedback about their performances from major Broadway stars and industry professionals.
+If your child comes prepared with the requirements for the program and is not afraid of working through their material in front of their peers, we think they will have an exciting and enriching experience at Broadway Workshop.

 What kind of students attend Broadway Workshop Summer programs?

-At Broadway Workshop we have such a variety of students from all different levels and from all around the United States.
+At Broadway Workshop we have a wide variety of students from all different levels and from all around the United States.
 All of our students are coming from different levels in their training and we know everyone has so much to learn from each other.
-While the majority of students are from all around the tri-state area, there are a good deal of students coming from other States and even other Countries!
+While the majority of students are from all around the tri-state area, there are a good deal of students coming from other states and even other countries!
 At the end of the week, we know your child will have made some lifelong friendships and industry connections!

 Where do the programs take place?

-Our rehearsal studio space for Summer 2019 is the brand new, state of the art studio space – RIPLEY GRIER STUDIOS 305.
-Located at 305 west 38th Street (Between 8th and 9th Ave).
-We are really excited to spend summer 2018 in these beautiful new studios.
+Our rehearsal studio space for Summer 2020 is the brand new, state of the art studio space – RIPLEY GRIER STUDIOS 305, located at 305 West 38th Street (Between 8th and 9th Avenues).
+We are really excited to spend summer 2020 in these beautiful new studios.
 There is plenty of lobby space for parents who would like to stick around the rehearsal studio during the rehearsal day.
-The final day of each program will take place in a theatre location specified on each programs webpage.
-The CMTF program will take place at both Ripley 305 and The Baruch Performing Arts Center (55 Lexington Ave).
+The final day of each program will take place in a theater location specified on each program’s webpage.
+The CMTF program will take place at both Ripley 305 and The Baruch Performing Arts Center (55 Lexington Avenue).

 How does payment work for Broadway Workshop Summer programs?